roohiv/Requests/README.md

 2. Identify the path of the directory containing the config.ini, sampledata.json and mapping.xls files for the automation scenarios to be  run.

-3. Execute the following command to run the automation:

-robot –d <pathToDirectoryIdentifiedInStep2>  fm-test-controller.robot

 Execute command Example: